deveshm/connormcgarr.github.io/_posts/2018-01-12-Zero-To-Hero.md

       your needs.
 Do not worry- it is not as daunting as one may think!
 Again, Offensive Security are world class instructors.
       You will get the information you need!

+One thing to note also.
+Many people also ask- "Connor do I need to know a programming language?"
+The answer I give is, "No." Here is my logic behind this.
+You are going to have to review a minute amount of code- but code is self explanatory.
+Especially with the high level languages like Python and PHP.
+They are very much in a human readable notation.
+Any programming you may need to engage in, will be offset by Offensive Security.
+While it is beneficial to know a programming language, it is not vital.
+You may use a Bash script or a Python script to automate a process.
+This would mean, for example, if you KNOW FOR A FACT that you are going to have to Nmap (which you will) a group of targets to view open ports so you know where to begin- you could use Bash to automate that process.
+You could create a Bash script that either is hard coded or accepts a user argument for a range of IPs and that script automatically runs a scan for a given list.
+I personally did not automate anything.
+I love the terminal and it is more fulfilling to me to remember all of the syntax for a given tool and all of that tool's switches when executing an attack- but that is just me!
+Old habits die hard.

 Exam Day
 --